+Medicare cancer coverage is a concern for beneficiaries.
+More than 4,500 people get a cancer diagnosis in the U.S. daily, according to the American Cancer Society.
 The good news is that Medicare does cover cancer treatment.
-If you have a Part D prescription drug plan and a comprehensive Medigap plan, most of your treatment will be 100 percent covered.
-Here are the facts on Medicare and coverage for cancer.
+If you have a Part D prescription drug plan and a comprehensive Medigap plan, most of your treatment has 100% coverage.
+Here are the facts on Medicare coverage for cancer treatments.

-Cancer testing and treatment administered during a hospital stay is covered by Medicare Part A’s hospitalization coverage.
-Before Part A begins to pay, however, you must meet a deductible ($1340 in 2018).
 If you have multiple hospital stays, you may end up paying the deductible more than once.
-Medicare Part A also pays the full cost of the first 20 days in a skilled nursing facility after cancer surgery, and it covers hospice care at a certified hospice facility.
+Part A also pays the full cost of the first 20 days in a skilled nursing facility after cancer surgery, and it covers hospice care at a certified hospice facility.

-A Medigap plan can reduce your out of pocket costs by paying your Part A deductible.
+A Medigap plan can reduce your costs by paying your Part A deductible.
 It also provides expanded benefits for hospital stays and hospice care.

-Medicare Advantage plans give you Medicare Parts A and B benefits through private insurance coverage.
-Overall, though, Advantage plans usually are not the best choice for cancer patients.
-This is because most plans’ benefits aren’t as good as Original Medicare plus a Medigap policy.
+Medicare Advantage plans give you Part A and B benefits through private insurance coverage.
+Although Advantage plans usually aren’t the best choice for cancer patients.
+This is because most plans’ benefits aren’t as good as Medicare plus a Medigap policy.

-- Advantage plans either require you to go to certain doctors within a network, or you will pay less if you use a network doctor.
-With Original Medicare plus Medigap, you can see any healthcare provider that accepts Medicare.
+- Advantage plans either require you to go to specific doctors within a network, or you will pay less if you use a network doctor.
+With Medicare plus Medigap, you can see any healthcare provider that accepts Medicare.

-- Many MA plans require you to pay coinsurance of up to 20 percent of the cost of covered services, until you meet your annual out of pocket maximum.
-Medigap plans can pay this coinsurance for you.
+- Many plans require you to pay coinsurance until you meet your annual out of pocket maximum.

 - You can’t add a Medigap plan to your Advantage coverage.
 If you want better cancer coverage, you will have to buy a separate cancer policy.